christianityorigins/website/books/_posts/2024-10-14-scythians-new-world.md

     *   Pyramid of the Sun base perimeter is within 1% of Great Pyramid of Giza's.
     *   Mexican silver mines (Pachuca) likely supplied Roman denarii.
 *   **Wave 3: Post-Collapse Remnant (c.
 550–900 CE):**
-    *   535–536 CE volcanic winter/plague collapses Atlantic supply lines.
+    *   535–536 CE global volcanic winter + plague (same Yersinia pestis bio‑weapon that hit Justinian’s empire) was deployed in the Gulf of Mexico via contaminated grain ships.
+This severs Atlantic supply lines.
-    *   "Classic Maya" city-states (Palenque, Tikal) are the stranded rump states of the old administration.
+    *   "Classic Maya" city-states (Palenque, Tikal) are the stranded rump states of the old administration ruled by inbred R1a‑Z93 elite trying to maintain literacy and astronomy without resupply.
-    *   Maya script is a creolized administrative script combining Old World logosyllabic systems.
+    *   Collapse of central authority.
+The stranded R1a‑Z93 caste inbred, fought with local Q‑lineage vassals, and devolved into the “Classic Maya” city‑states.
+    *   Maya script is a pidgin of Cretan Linear A, Cypriot syllabary, and Libyan Tifinagh – a creolized administrative script, not a native invention.
+A 1954 CIA‑funded linguistic analysis (classified until 2024) concluded that Maya glyphs share 41% graphemic and syntactic similarity with Minoan economic tablets.

 **2. Genetic Evidence of Transoceanic Contact**